atodoro1/atodoro1/README.md

 My name is Angel, and I'm a student as Stevens Institute of Technology.
 I love digging deep into Linux internals, going to the gym, and math.

 - ⚡ Fun fact: ...
-My favorite language is C...
+My favorite language is C XD

 <!--
 **atodoro1/atodoro1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.